 This is an open letter.

 It doesn't really have a point or a solution.
 There is, unfortunately, no call-to-action yet.

 I dream of setting up a foundation one day that can have an influence on the youth.

 But for now, all I know is that I cannot and will not ignore or stay silent about this.
 I also cannot contribute to this virus.

 Does that mean I know what the next step is?
 Unfortunately not.

-I am fortunate enough to have people around me who I now can talk to about this.
+I am fortunate enough to have people around me who I can now talk to about this.
 Am I fixed?
 Far from it, my journey has just begun.